ucfopen/Materia/admin/reading-the-logs.md

 Possible Log types:

 * __session-init__: The consumer has sent a launch message to Materia, and they should be logged in at this point.
-* __outcome-no-passback__: Materia was lauched by the consumer, and the user completed a widget, but for some reason, no score was passed back to the   This can happen when the consumer doesn't send a passback url, or when some required data was not found or is not valid.</li>
+* __outcome-no-passback__: Materia was lauched by the consumer, and the user completed a widget, but for some reason, no score was passed back to the   This can happen when the consumer doesn't send a passback url, or when some required data was not found or is not valid.
 * __outcome-success__: A score was sent back to the consumer successfully.
 * __outcome-failure__: A score was sent back to the consumer.
 However, there was a failure when sending or verifying the consumer's response.